exercism/python/concepts/list-methods/about.md

 ## Making Copies

-Remember that variables in Python are labels that point to underlying objects and `lists` are _container_ objects that only hold references to their collected items.
+Remember that variables in Python are labels that point to underlying objects and `lists` are _container_ objects that only hold references to their contained items.

 Assigning a `list` object to a new variable _name_ does not copy the object or any of its referenced data.
 Any change made to the items in the `list` using the new variable name will also _impact the original_.